ardaergin/VBL/markdown_files/detailed-description.md

 # Detailed Description

-In this section, similar to choosing an appropriate study name and brief abstract, we do not recommend that you give detailed information about your study: **do not include any information about your hypotheses or variables**.
+In this section, similar with choosing an appropriate study name and brief abstract, we do not recommend that you give detailed information about your study: **do not include any information about your hypotheses or variables**.

 Do not forget to write the study description in the language of the study.